 Products That I Believe Helped My Breastfeeding Experience

-Now that I’ve given you my personal breastfeeding tips, here are a few things that I think have really helped me along the way.
+Now that I’ve given you my personal breastfeeding tips for new moms, here are a few things that I think have really helped me along the way.
 I mentioned a few things that I’ve been using throughout my breastfeeding journey, but here is a complete list:

 - Hands free pumping bra – to let me get other things done while pumping!

 - Boob hot/cold packs – to soothe sore, full breasts and help with quicker letdown when pumping.

 - Breast pads (for your bra) – these are a must!
 It’s awkward to leak on your clothes.

 - Different size of flanges (than what came with my pump) – I found that bigger ones helped me pump more efficiently.

 - Fenugreek & Milk Thistle – I think these two things gave me an immediate boost in supply.

 - Oatmeal – I think that high-fiber foods are helpful in boosting supply, too.